StakerDAO/staker-dao/MANUAL.md

 contract storage), thus we still shall supply `--fromAlias` option in this case.

 ### Fund the STKR contract

-[//]: # (WTF is this ???)
-The following `fund` command allows any `payer` to transfer arbitrary payload to STKR contract.
+The following `fund` command allows any `payer` to transfer some Tz coins to an STKR contract.

+Payload is not to be specified for the current version of contract and is left intact for future support of paychecks.

 ```
-stkr-token-cli fund ${env} --stkrAlias stkr --fromAlias payer --payloadPayload payload
+stkr-token-cli fund ${env} --stkrAlias stkr --fromAlias payer --amount <amount> [ --payload <.. hex ..> ]
 ```

-`payload` stands for arbitrary UTF-8-encoded text.
+`payload` stands for arbitrary base16-encoded text (empty by default).
+`amount` specifies amount of μꜩ (mutez) tokens to transfer

 ### Get balance of a STKR token address